vivian-ng/Hardware/MRR_ESP_3DP/README.md

 # Selection Jumpers

 There are jumpers for:
 - 5V_SEL: Selection of input power to use.
 Either from external power supply (PWR), or from USB.
 Set the jumper to USB when connecting to a computer for flashing firmware.
+(Note: This should be removed in v0.7.)
 - Vout_SEL: Set the Vout pins voltage to either 5V or 3.3V.
 - TMC_SEL: When using TMC drivers (TMC2130 or TMC2208).
 Set to SPI when using TMC2130 in SPI mode, or UART when using TMC2208 in UART mode.
 - PD_UART: These two jumpers (TX, RX) must be enabled when using TMC2208 in UART mode. (to be removed in v0.7)